The dictionary’s definition of “friendship” describes “… a relationship that can linger in the memory like an appealing chord of music.”

 “So excuse me forgetting but these things I do/

-You see I’ve forgotten if they’re green or they’re blue”
+You see I’ve forgotten if they’re green or they’re blue” [Your Song by Elton John]

 Next, I’m sure people can relate to the celebrity deaths of Elvis, Buddy Holly, Patsy Cline, David Bowie, ‘Prince’ (to mention a few); but, the senseless murder of John Lennon stunned millions… such genius denied!
-As the de facto leader of the Beatles – the world’s greatest pop group – his death also meant the end of the beginning of his promising personal and professional comeback.
+As the de facto leader of the Beatles – the world’s greatest recording group – his death also meant the end of the beginning of his promising personal and professional comeback.
 And, it was Sir Elton’s memorable tribute, ‘Empty Garden (Hey, Hey Johnny)’ – expressing our feelings better than we could say them ourselves.

 “He must have been a gardener that cared a lot/